ilseh/Oppleo/README.md

       > `grant all privileges on database <dbname> to <dbuser>;`
     * Exit from the psql shell and again from the Postgres user by pressing Ctrl+D twice.

+    * You can setup postgres to use Raspbian OS users.
+This can simplify local postgres usage, but isn't required for Oppleo.
+I noticed that the default config in `/etc/postgresql/11/main/pg_hba.conf` (the 11 is the version, yours may differ) shows peer as password hast type, referring to the Raspbian user.
+If you set a non-OS user like I do here, you can either change `peer` to `md5` as default method in the pg_hba.conf file, or simply add `-h localhost` to the psql command line to use md5 configured for network access as done below.
+Also if you want to allow access to the database from your local 10.0.x.x network you can add a line `host	all		all		10.0.0.0/16		md5` to the pg_hba.conf file.

     * To verify the postgres install, start psql, the postgres cmd line tool, with the username created above.
+I noticed that the default config in `/etc/postgresql/11/main/pg_hba.conf`.
       > `psql -U <dbuser> -d <dbname> -h <ipaddress>`
     * Create a table
       > `create table people (name text, company text);`